openforcefield/standards/docs/standards/smirnoff.md

 Currently, no child tags are used because the charge model is specified via different means (currently library charges or BCCs).

-For potentials where the cutoff determines the potential energy of the system (such as reaction field methods and `Coulomb`), the appropriate `cutoff` distance must also be specified, and the appropriate `switch_width` should be set to a numerical value if a switching function is to be used.
+For potentials where the cutoff determines the potential energy of the system (such as custom expression or reaction field methods), the appropriate `cutoff` distance must also be specified, and the appropriate `switch_width` should be set to a numerical value if a switching function is to be used.

 It is possible to define an Electrostatics section where no potential uses `cutoff`, `switch_width`, or `solvent_dielectric`.
 In these cases it is strongly recommended that these values be set to `none` to avoid ambiguity.